Profitable Spring Onion Farming in Kenya

 Transplanting

-Transplanting is done after 4-6 weeks of sowing, when the seedlings have developed thick bases and attained a height of 10-15 cm.
-It should be done early in the morning or late in the evening when it is still cool.
+Transplanting is done at about 4-6 weeks after sowing, that is when the seedlings have developed thick bases and attained a height of 10-15 cm.
+It is recommended to be done early in the morning or late in the evening when it is still cool.
 Proper watering needs to be done before and after transplanting to provide enough moisture for the plants.

 Fertilizer